randyxxl/HomeAssistant_DSMR_SolarEdge/README.md

 - Tarif1, aka Low, in Dutch written as 'Laag'
 - Tarif2, aka Normal, aka High, in Dutch written as 'Hoog'

 Every midnight the counters are reset.
 Beware that SolarEdge allows for a limited number of API calls per day.
-The displayed power produced and reset at midnight will have a slight delay as they are updated once every 10 minutes.
+The displayed solar power produced will have a slight delay as it is updated once every 10 minutes.
+Beacuse of that the info in the Lovelace card will temporarily showing old data shortly after the reset at midnight.

 ## Installing
 * Create a backup: Supervisor -> Snapshots